domagojk/scalable-arhitecture/README.md

 actions (managing user behavior) and reducers (managing component local state).

 ### Store components
-If you are used to React/Redux arhitecture you probably never think about the application state as something a component would manage.
+If you are used to React/Redux arhitecture you probably never think about the application state as something components would manage.
 But, if a component can be indepent, reusable and testable, why would you use it only for the view part of the app?

 Every Recycle component acts like a function.